 AN Army captain described as “a phenomenal leader” has been included in a Top 100 list of the best data crunchers around.

-It is the first time anyone from the British Military has features on the list, which has been described as the data equivalent of the Forbes Rich List.
+It is the first time anyone from the British military has featured on the list, which has been described as the data equivalent of the Forbes Rich List.

 At the height of the pandemic, Cpt Parker was seconded to the Joint Biosecurity Centre (JBC), where he led several different teams, including the Regional Assessment Team, which was responsible for non-pharmaceutical intervention (NPI) recommendations to the country’s chief medical officer.